Women care for 3 children on average

 After graduating from our program, women report positive changes in four key areas:

-Women influence decisions in the home and community: 99 percent of participants report being involved in household financial decisions at graduation, compared to 95 percent at enrollment.
+Women influence decisions in the home and community: 100 percent of participants report participating in household financial decisions at graduation, compared to 95 percent at enrollment.

-Women create and connect to networks for support and advocacy: More than 12 times as many participants report that they shared knowledge of their rights with other women at graduation, compared to 2 percent at enrollment.
+Women create and connect to networks for support and advocacy: More than 68 percent of participants report sharing information about their rights with other women at graduation, compared to 2 percent at enrollment.

 Engaging Men Changes Attitudes